Your Guide to Your Postnatal OB Visit

 • How to make breastfeeding more successful.

-• How to strengthen or recommendations to rehabilitate your pelvic floor muscles to reduce bladder leakage, bowel incontinence, or sexual pain.
+• How to strengthen or rehabilitate your pelvic floor muscles to reduce bladder leakage, bowel incontinence, or sexual pain.

 • Measures to relieve hemorrhoid pain.